 You can use the functions available within Blackboard to set up assessments in the form of:

 Microsoft PowerPoint can be used to record narrated presentations for formative or summative assessment.
-To use this function install PowerPoint onto your PC or device (it is not currently available through the online version of Office365).
 Presentations with narrations can be saved as a video file and then uploaded to Panopto.

 You can use the Peer Review feature within Turnitin for formative and summative assessment tasks.